Thomasdezeeuw/heph/README.md

 ## Getting started

-First you'll need a recent nightly compiler, see the [rust-toolchain] file for which nightly is required.
+First you'll need a recent nightly compiler.
 The easiest way to install and manage different rust installations is via [rustup].
 The following command will install a nightly compiler via rustup.

 ```bash
 rustup install nightly # Install the latests nightly compiler.